Re-imagining your business by putting the customer at the heart of your service

 Are you ready to put messages asides and make this really work for your organisation?

 I sometimes say to organisational leaders - this is like renting offices across the road, hiring staff and starting again.
-How would you do it differently?
+How would you design your service differently?

 You would hire managers that know whats going on, and know how to motivate and lead delegated teams